DataScience4Psych/DataScience4Psych/docs/003_version-control-r-markdown.md

 <!--Original content: https://stat545.com/git08_claim-stat545-repo.html-->

-At this point in DS4P, all students receive their own DS4P GitHub repository that they will use to develop their course work throughout the rest of the course.
+At this point in DS4P, all students create their own DS4P GitHub repository that they will use to develop their course work throughout the rest of the course.

 This has two purposes: